Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-three.md

 Ultimately, the final design combines storytelling, data accuracy, and emotional connection.
 It informs viewers about the science, shows them real impacts, and leaves them with clear steps to act, creating a complete and meaningful narrative around concussion awareness.
 ## References
-Data references are provided in part one, with additional references found on shorthand for text provided here.
+Data references are provided in part one, with additional references found on the shorthand for text provided here.

 ## AI acknowledgements
-> If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here.

-Detailed in Shorthand.
+Detailed in the Shorthand in the references section.
 # Final thoughts
 > You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
 How did it go?
 What did you run out of time for, or wish you had a chance to revisit?
 What were you most excited about?
 Include any final reflections as you think they might help us understand your process.
 If you already included such reflections elsewhere, you can delete this section.